-girls' baby brother even had a great time singing and bopping along with the music...
+girls' baby brother even had a great time singing and bopping

 A great way to cap off an extremely busy weekend... we had so much fun, I think we'll make a few more trips over there even before the Scout's party comes around again next year!